Hyra/Docker-for-Laravel-5/README.md

 ## Some Notes

+### MySQL Connection
 Please notice you can still use a tool like Sequel Pro to connect to your local database.
 Just connect to `127.0.0.1` with `root / root`

+### PHP Artisan
 You can't run `php artisan` from your local machine, but need to do this from inside the container.
 This can be done by running `docker ps` and finding the Container ID of the webserver container.
 Then simply run: `docker exec -t -i container_id /bin/bash` which launches you into bash on the webserver container where you can run all your webserver commands!

+### .data folder
+I chose to store the mysql database container data inside a folder `.data` within the project root folder.
+You might want to add this folder to your `.gitignore` as this easily takes up 200+ MB.
+On the other hand, when you want to share your local database with all your other team members it might actually make sense to version control this.
+Please note I haven't tested this out yet so I don't know if this is actually a viable option.